 Make Peace with the Scrooge in Your Life

-When we forgive, we take the burden of wishing ill to another because ultimately, in the end, having bitterness only hurts ourselves more than the person we’re holding a grudge against.
+When we forgive, we let go of the burden of wishing ill on another because, ultimately, having bitterness only hurts ourselves more than the person we’re holding a grudge against.
 Even if it takes a few tries, practice telling yourself you have forgiven the perpetrator and be a bigger person.
 Peace ultimately starts with you.

 Know the “Why” of the Season

-Often it’s easy to get caught up in the gifts or the whats of the Holidays instead of the whys we celebrate the season.
+Often it’s easy to get caught up in the gifts or the whats of the holidays instead of why we celebrate the season.
 Winter is a time of slowing down in preparation for new growth.
 It's a time to reflect on the meaning of life and to savor moments spent with others.

 Winter is a time of slowing down in preparation for new growth.

-May this Holiday season help you to see that the most important things in life truly cannot be bought.
+May this holiday season help you to see that the most important things in life truly can't be bought.
 Love, joy, and peace are priceless gifts to give to yourself and to others!